Tutorial 4: An Introduction To Typography And Typesetting

 When it’s time to put text into an interface, UI designers take a lot of time to carefully compose the text, adjusting space between lines and letters.
 This art of arranging text is called typesetting.
 Once the text is in the interface, UI designers use typesetting techniques to improve the legibility and readability of the text, all the while making sure it looks balanced and high-quality.

-- Kerning is the practice of adjusting the space between individual characters to make the text feel evenly distributed.
+• Kerning is the practice of adjusting the space between just two individual characters (letters or glyphs).

-When it comes to your text, you’ll want to take some time to play around with these techniques until you’re happy with how the text looks.
+When it comes to adding your text for the Ethical Eater screen, you’ll want to take some time to play around with these techniques until you’re happy with how the text looks.

 3. How to choose the right font for your app